 You can then run 'make' to run the tests.
-All being well, each will produce a PDF for you to examine in your preferred viewer.
+All being well, each will produce a PDF (or svg file) for you to examine in your preferred viewer.
 Alternatively, you can run the tests individually.
-Running multiple tests in parallel has NOT beeni regularly tested.
+Running multiple tests in parallel has NOT been tested.